Geevarghese Gregorios of Perumpally

-Dr. Geevarghese Mor Gregorios (Perumpally Thirumeni) (10 October 1933 – 22 February 1999) was a bishop of the Syriac Orthodox Church, who served as the de facto 23rd Malankara Metropolitan of the Malankara Syriac Orthodox Church from 1996 to 1999, President of the Episcopal Synod of the Church in India, President of the Synod of the Malankara Jacobite Syrian Orthodox Church and the Metropolitan of Cochin, Kottayam, Kollam, Niranam and Thumpamon Dioceses.
+Gregorios Geevarghese (Perumpally Thirumeni) (10 October 1933 – 22 February 1999) was a Syriac Orthodox bishop who served as the de facto 23rd Malankara Metropolitan of the Malankara Syriac Orthodox Church, President of the Episcopal Synod of the Church in India, President of the Synod of the Malankara Jacobite Syrian Orthodox Church and the Metropolitan of Cochin, Kottayam, Kollam, Niranam and Thumpamon Dioceses.

 Beginnings

 Geevarghese was born in the ancient aristocratic family of Parapallil in Puthupally, Kottayam as the third son of Mathew Asan and Annamma.
 His father died when he was very young and he was taken care of by his elder brother P.M.Mathew.

 Geevarghese received his theological education at Thrikkothamangalam Mor Sharbil Dayro and Manjanikkara Mor Ignatius Dayro.

-He was ordained priest by Yulius Elias Qoro on 1 August 1958 and for several years served as the vicar of St. George's Simhasana Church, Perumpally.
+He was ordained priest by Yulios Elias Qoro on 1 August 1958 and for several years served as the vicar of St. George's Simhasana Church, Perumpally.

 Bishopric

 Fr.
-Geevarghese was elected to the episcopate by the Malankara Jacobite Syrian Christian Association meeting at St. George Church, Karingachira in January 1974.
+Geevarghese was elected to the episcopate by the Malankara Jacobite Syrian Christian Association meeting at St. George Jacobite Syrian Cathedral, Karingachira in January 1974.
 Consecrated metropolitan alongside Mor Dionysius Thomas by Patriarch Ignatius Ya`qub III on 24 February 1974 for Cochin diocese with additional charge of Kottayam diocese, Gregorios became the Metropolitan of Kottayam after the 1982 Synod at Cochin presided by Patriarch Ignatius Zakka I Iwas.
 In the early 1970s, when the church in Malankara became divided again over the role of the Patriarchate of Antioch, Mor Gregorios and Mor Dionysius led the faithful who maintained their spiritual association with Antioch, under the leadership of Mor Baselios Paulose II.
-Following the death of Catholicos Baselios Paulose II on 2 September 1996, Mor Gregorios presided over the Episcopal Synod and the Synod of the Malankara Syrian Orthodox Church until his own death.
+For their efforts they were called "Bar Regesh" or "Sons of Thunder".
+Following the death of Catholicos Baselios Paulose II on 2 September 1996, Mor Gregorios presided over the Episcopal Synod and the Synod of the Malankara Syriac Orthodox Church until his own death.